-Maybe you landed the killer promotion or destroyed some debt, and now you finally have some free cash flow.
+Maybe you landed the killer promotion or destroyed some debt, and now you finally have free cash flow.

 Congratulations!
 Now it is time to learn how to invest money like a boss.